yingding/azure-ai-agent-service-enterprise-demo/README.md

   Demonstrates how to connect to an Azure AI Foundry hub, either create a new agent with customized instructions (using GPT-4o or any supported model), or reuse an existing agent.

 - **Incorporate Vector Stores for Enterprise Data**
-  Shows how to automatically create or reuse a vector store containing local policy files (HR, PTO, etc.), enabling retrieval-augmented generation (RAG).
-Supports both built-in vector store and direct Azure AI Search integration for advanced scenarios.
+  Automatically create or reuse a vector store containing local policy files (e.g. HR, PTO, etc.) for retrieval-augmented generation (RAG).
+  **Optional:** If the default file search tool isn’t available, the notebook automatically attempts direct Azure AI Search integration via environment variables.

 - **Integrate Server-Side Tools**
   Illustrates adding tools—like Bing search, file search, and custom Python functions—into a single `ToolSet`, and how to intercept and log each tool call.

+- **Extend Functionality with Azure Logic Apps**
+  Deploy a Logic App to enable the `send_email` functionality.
+This Logic App can be imported using the provided ARM template, and its HTTP endpoint can be integrated into the agent’s toolset.

 - **Stream Real-Time Agent Responses**
   Demonstrates a streaming approach for partial message updates from the agent, seamlessly handling partial tool invocation and chunked text output.